Mark Erelli

 He says his upbringing in the Boston area played a significant role in shaping his musical journey, since the city’s diverse and bustling arts scene provided him with fertile ground to explore his musical interests and be exposed to various genres and styles.
 Erelli was introduced to the music of Patty Larkin, Chris Smither and other singer-songwriters by listening to WBOS, he says, and his earliest musical influences are deeply rooted in folk, country, and Americana traditions.
 Artists like Bob Dylan, Neil Young, Townes Van Zandt, and Gram Parsons played a pivotal role in shaping his musical direction, he says, and those influences can be heard in his storytelling songwriting style, evocative lyrics, and ability to blend a wide range of different elements into his work.

-In 1992 to 1996, Erelli attended Bates College in Lewiston, Maine; after graduating he enrolled at the University of Massachusetts Amherst, earning a master’s degree in evolutionary biology in 1999.
+Erelli attended Bates College in Lewiston, Maine from 1992 until 1996; after graduating he enrolled at the University of Massachusetts Amherst, earning a master’s degree in evolutionary biology in 1999.
 During those years, he continued to develop his musical skills and began writing his own songs.
 After completing his studies, he moved back to the Boston area and became a fixture on the local music scene, performing at coffeehouses, clubs and open-mic nights while gradually building a reputation as a skilled and engaging live performer.

-In the summer of 2020, things changed radically for Erelli.
-During a performance, he looked down at his guitar neck and couldn’t believe what he saw, or rather, what he couldn’t see: his fingers on the frets.
+Things changed radically for Erelli in mid-2020 when, during a performance, he looked down at his guitar neck and couldn’t believe what he saw, or rather, what he couldn’t see: his fingers on the frets.
 A diagnosis of retinitis pigmentosa (RP), a degenerative eye disease, brought some answers but it also yielded new questions.
 For example, does diminished eyesight correlate with lesser insight?
 Does songwriting change when your perception of the world around you changes?
-These questions – and Erelli’ s hunt for creative agency – became the heart of his Lay Your Darkness Down album, released in 2023 on the Soundly Music label.
+These questions – and Erelli’s hunt for creative agency – became the heart of his 2023 album Lay Your Darkness Down.

 Erelli began to craft songs with an intricate, labored approach like never before, he says, initially inspired by Jeff Lynne, co-founder of ELO and famed producer for George Harrison and Tom Petty.
 “It’s much more like an oil painting, where you’re layering different tones and colors one at a time,” he explains.
 “I’ve never gotten this finely attuned to the level of musical and technical detail that I did this time around.
 That was a way of compensating for the lack of control that I had in other parts of my life.”
 Since being diagnosed with RP, Erelli has become an advocate for low-vision artists and worked with numerous venues to make their spaces more accessible.